 - Select a Plan Provider: The MEP sponsor will work with a financial institution or retirement plan provider to administer the plan.

-There are pros and cons to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
-Different plans and accounts have different tax incentives, fees, required minimum distributions, contribution limits, and more.
-A renowned financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.
+There are advantages and disadvantages to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
+Different plans and accounts have different tax advantages, fees, required minimum distributions, contribution limits, and more.
+A trusted financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.

 Why You Should Set Up a Small Business Retirement Plan in Indianapolis, IN

-The particular, financial-based benefits for your Indianapolis, IN small business retirement plan is dependent upon which plan you choose.
-That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of workers responded to a survey stating it is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
-Below are some of the main benefits for both businesses and employees of having a small business retirement plan:
+The specific, financial-based advantages to your Indianapolis, IN small business retirement plan is dependent upon which plan you set up.
+However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+Over half of employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
+Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:

 Employee Benefits